thirstler/slor/README.md

     --loads read,write \
     --cleanup

-This will run only a read and write workload with a clean-up stage at the end that will remove all objects from the bucket (ALL of them).
+This will run a read, then write workload with a clean-up stage at the end.
+Clean-up will remove ALL objects from the bucket - ALL of them, don't use existing buckets for benchmarking!

 Let's add a mixed workload (that isn't the default).
-Mixed workloads accept the following operation classes along with a "share" values that says how often that operation will appear in the stage:
+Mixed workloads accept the following operation classes along with "share" values that say how often that operation will appear in the stage:

 * read